bitrise-io/devcenter/_articles/en/reviews/Basics of bitrise.yml - draft.md

 * `format_version` : this property declares the minimum Bitrise CLI format version.
   You can get your Bitrise CLI's supported highest format version with: `bitrise version --full`.
+  {% include message_box.html type="example" title="My message" content="
+  If you set the `format_version` to `5` that means that Bitrise CLI versions which don't support the format version `5` or higher won't be able to run the configuration.
+This is important if you use features which are not available in older Bitrise CLI versions.
+  "%}

   If you set the `format_version` to `5` that means that Bitrise CLI versions which don't support the format version `5` or higher won't be able to run the configuration.
   This is important if you use features which are not available in older Bitrise CLI versions.